nickdekruijk/larapages/README.md

 'larapages' => \NickDeKruijk\LaraPages\LaraPagesAuth::class,
 ```

+## Configuration
+On installation a default config file called `larapages.php` will be available in your Laravel `app/config` folder.

 ## Frontend
 To use the Frontend template and to parse the pages add this to your `routes.php`
 ```php